jonathsch/stb_image/README.md

 ## Usage

-Clone the repo or add as submodule and add the following to your CMakeLists.txt
+Clone the repo and add the following to your CMakeLists.txt

 ```
 add_subdirectory(stb)